-Even if the endorsed complaint handling procedures were being followed, there is also a wide range of wind farm complaint handling procedures in place that vary by developer and project, resulting often in a lack of consistency in the quality and effectiveness of the procedures.
-Although wind farm operators possess a wide range of complaint handling skills, there continue to be further opportunities to improve the capability of staff and effectiveness of the wind farm industry’s complaint handling procedures.
+Even if the respective endorsed complaint handling procedures were being followed, there is also a wide range of wind farm complaint handling procedures in place that vary by developer and project, resulting often in a lack of consistency in the quality and effectiveness of the procedures.
+As wind farm operators possess a wide range of complaint handling skills, there continue to be further opportunities to improve the capability of staff and effectiveness of the wind farm industry’s complaint handling procedures.

 Other events can cause abnormal noise annoyance from wind turbines.
 These include loose bolts, lack of greasing of the rotating nacelle during the yaw process and lightning strike of a blade (piercing a hole in the turbine blade that causes a high-pitched whistling sound).
 These situations require a rapid response to a complaint and it is in everyone’s interest that the turbine be repaired and the noise emission rectified.

-We have also observed opportunities for clearer protocols to be put in place between wind farm operators and emergency response agencies, in particular as it relates to aerial firefighting and the ability to direct a rapid shutdown of wind turbines and the positioning of turbine blades during a shut-down to minimise the obstacle.
+The Commissioner has also observed opportunities for clearer protocols to be put in place between wind farm operators and emergency response agencies, in particular as it relates to aerial firefighting and the ability to direct a rapid shutdown of wind turbines and the positioning of turbine blades during a shut-down to minimise the obstacle.

 7.2.2.
 Planning permits should include a condition requiring the endorsed complaint handling procedure and the complaints register to be published on the wind farm’s website.
 The website should include a toll-free number and an email address for making contact with the wind farm operator to make an enquiry or complaint.
-Developers should also implement these provisions from the commencement of development as part of best practice transparency and community engagement.
+Developers should also proactively implement these provisions from the very commencement of development as part of best practice transparency and community engagement.

 7.2.3.
 Planning permits should include a condition requiring the endorsed complaint handling procedure to be followed and be complied with by the developer.
 Failure to comply could be deemed as a material breach of permit compliance.

 7.2.4.
-The responsible authority should have the powers and capability to audit a wind farm’s complaint handling activities and complaints register so to monitor compliance with the procedures and the planning permit conditions.
+The responsible authority should have the powers and capability to audit a wind farm’s complaint handling activities and complaints register to monitor compliance with the procedures and the planning permit conditions.

 7.2.5.
 The complaint handling procedure and the wind farm operator should have the capacity to accommodate handling of urgent or emergency complaints.
 These complaints may be related to safety issues as well as unacceptable noise conditions due to damage to the turbine caused by external events such as lightning strike or mechanical failure.
-The wind farm operator should respond immediately, on-site, to address and rectify such issues.
+The wind farm operator should respond immediately, on-site, to assess, address and rectify such issues.
 While objective measures and standards may be in place for assessing noise emissions, a subjective, reasonableness test should also be applied when assessing noise emissions such as abnormal noise emissions, tonality, special audible characteristics and low frequency noise.

-7.2.6.
+7.2.7.
 For extreme emergency conditions, such as a bushfire, the wind farm operator should have appropriate controls, protocols and procedures in place, consistent with the emergency response requirements, to ensure the wind farm can be rapidly shut down.
 Power network operators should be aware the wind farm capacity may need to be shut down quickly in the event of a bushfire.

-7.2.7.
+7.2.8.
 Wind farms should also work with the relevant firefighting agency to review procedures related to turbine blade positioning during a fire that minimises restrictions to aerial firefighting.
 The wind farm should also use appropriate marking devices to ensure transparency of other aerial obstacles such as meteorological masts, radio towers and powerlines to the firefighting agency.
 Such obstacles should require planning permits, a referral to CASA and be assessed as part of the aviation impact statement.